-\textbf{Agentic strategies do not guarantee better results.} Agentic strategies such as ReAct and Reflexion do not outperform direct code generation.
-Despite being designed to simulate step-by-step human reasoning, \textit{ReAct + Reflexion} achieves only a 33\% perfect pass rate and an overall F1 score of 0.24, which is substantially lower than the best-performing code generation LLMs.
-This suggests that agentic stratety alone is insufficient without more reliable reasoning abilities of the base model.
+\textbf{Agentic strategies do not guarantee better results.} Agentic strategies such as ReAct and Reflexion do not outperform direct prompting.
+Despite being designed to simulate step-by-step human reasoning, \textit{ReAct + Reflexion} achieves only a 33\% perfect pass rate and an overall F1 score of 0.24, which is substantially lower than the best-performing LLMs using direct prompting.
+This suggests that agentic strategy alone is insufficient without more reliable reasoning abilities of the base model.
 We provide detailed explanations on the inferior performance of agentic strategies in Appendix \ref{app:architecture_compare}.